sul-cidr/sati/README.md

 ## Development
-With a working version on Python 3.8 and Pipenv:
+With a working version of Python 3.8 and Pipenv:

 1. Install dependencies (use `sync` instead of `install` to use `Pipfile.lock` instead, and ensure a deterministic enviroment).
 	```